Appeasement: Failure of collective security

 Chamberlain's policy of appeasement emerged from the failure of the League of Nations and the failure of collective security.
 The League of Nations was set up in the aftermath of World War I in the hope that international co-operation and collective resistance to aggression might prevent another war.
 Members of the League were entitled to the assistance of other members if they came under attack.
-The policy of collective security ran in parallel with measures to achieve international disarmament and, if possible, was to be based on economic sanctions against an aggressor.
-The policy appeared to be ineffectual when confronted by the aggression of dictators, notably Germany's Remilitarization of the Rhineland and Italy's Benito Mussolini's invasion of Abyssinia.
+The policy of collective security ran in parallel with measures conducted since the early 1920s like the Washington Naval Conference to achieve international disarmament that were stepped up with the largely symbolic Kellogg-Briand Pact of 1928 and the Disarmament Conference of 1932-34, and, if possible, was to be based on economic sanctions against an aggressor.

 Invasion of Manchuria

 In September 1931, the Empire of Japan, a member of the League of Nations, invaded Manchuria, in northeast China, by claiming that the regional population was not only Chinese but was multi-ethnic.
 The Republic of China appealed to the League of Nations and to the United States for assistance.
 The League of Nations Council asked the parties to withdraw to their original positions to permit a peaceful settlement.
 The United States reminded them of their duty under the Kellogg–Briand Pact to settle matters peacefully.
 Japan was undeterred and went on to occupy the whole of Manchuria.
-The League set up a commission of inquiry that condemned Japan, and the League duly adopted the report in February 1933.
+The League set up the Lytton Commission, a commission of inquiry that condemned Japan, and the League duly adopted the report in February 1933.
 In response, Japan resigned from the League and continued its advance into China, with neither the League nor the United States taking any action.
 However, the U.S. issued the Stimson Doctrine and refused to recognize Japan's conquest, which played a role in shifting U.S. policy to favour China over Japan during the late 1930s.
 Some historians, such as David Thomson, assert that the League's "inactivity and ineffectualness in the Far East lent every encouragement to European aggressors who planned similar acts of defiance".
+However it may be argued that the Lytton Commission’s report and the League’s ineffectual opposition to Japan, while not effective was also highly critical and therefore should not be taken as precedent for the appeasement of Germany in the later 1930s.
+World opinion never excused Japanese action in 1931-33 anywhere near the way it did German action in 1936-38.